Why Many Finance Teams Struggle With ERP Systems — And How It Hurts Their Financial Reporting

 Poor Data Discipline

-Transactions are not entered on time or key fields are skipped, leading to broken audit trails and distorted financial reports.
+Transactions are not entered on time or key fields are skipped.
+This leads to broken audit trails and distorted financial reports.

 Process Problems: No Clear Structure